-Sets the scheduler and associated parameter objects.
-The timing of the change must be agreed between the scheduler currently associated with this schedulable, and scheduler.
+MemoryParameters memoryParameters)

-scheduler-A reference to the scheduler that will manage the execution of this schedulable.
-Null is not a permissible value.

-scheduling-A reference to the SchedulingParameters which will be associated with this.
+- scheduler-A reference to the scheduler that will manage the execution of this schedulable.
+Null is not a permissible value. - scheduling-A reference to the SchedulingParameters which will be associated with this.
 When null, the default value is governed by scheduler; a new object is created when the default value is not null.
-(See PriorityScheduler.)

-release-A reference to the ReleaseParameters which will be associated with this.
+(See PriorityScheduler.) - release-A reference to the ReleaseParameters which will be associated with this.
 When null, the default value is governed by scheduler; a new object is created when the default value is not null.
-(See PriorityScheduler.)

-memoryParameters-A reference to the MemoryParameters which will be associated with this.
+(See PriorityScheduler.) - memoryParameters-A reference to the MemoryParameters which will be associated with this.
 When null, the default value is governed by scheduler; a new object is created when the default value is not null.
 (See PriorityScheduler.)

-IllegalRealtimeArgumentException-when scheduler is null or the parameter values are not compatible with scheduler.
+StaticIllegalArgumentException-when scheduler is null or the parameter values are not compatible with scheduler.
 Also thrown when this schedulable may not use the heap and scheduler, scheduling release, memoryParameters, or group is located in heap memory.